 the Loan and Scholarship Committee.
 In addition, she has served as a member of the

-Scholarships, and Creative Projects (URSCP) Task Force and coordinated study abroad coordinated study abroad and summer exchange programs to France.
+Undergraduate Research, Scholarships, and Creative Projects (URSCP) Task Force and coordinated study abroad and summer exchange programs to France.
 Currently, Dr. Thomas

 Committee and is a member of both the Graduate and Honors Faculty.

 Her articles and book reviews on nineteenth-century authors appear in the Gale-Thomson Encyclopedia on Short Story Criticism, Romanic Review, L' Esprit Créateur, and Philosophy and Literature.
 Her current research on brain-based learning has been presented at international, national, and regional conferences.
 She is the founder and director of the Center for Accelerated Language Acquisition (CALA), a center for the research and application of brain-based methods of learning.
 Partnerships for language classes and teacher-training have been formed both locally and internationally between CALA and the Department of Social Services, The Confucius Institute, The Tennessee Foreign Language Institute, and the Isha Foundation, a non-profit organization in southern India.